andrejs2/arso-vremenska-integracija/README.md

 ## Known Issues

 Precipitation Data: Real-time precipitation may not always be available.
 But is visible as attribute to weather entitiy.
-Forecast Availability: Ensure the selected location supports both hourly and daily forecasts.
+Forecast Availability: Ensure the selected location supports both 3 hour and daily forecasts.

-Release Notes
-Version 1.1.0

-Unique ID support: Added unique IDs for weather entities, allowing editing via the Home Assistant UI.
-Cascading logic: Implemented cascading logic for selecting weather conditions for both current weather and forecasts.
-Bug fixes: Fixed issues where some weather conditions were shown as "unknown" due to improper mapping.
-Action call to update works for hourly and daily forecasts (twice daily forecast is not yet supported).
-Added wind gust speed and

 ## Contributing